By Kelly Davis

 Programs: Children's Book Illustration, Children's Book Writing

 Folks come to Extension for a variety of reasons: to advance their careers or learn something new for fun.
 For Julie Hampton, Extension’s certificate programs helped her fulfill a longtime goal to write and illustrate books for kids.
 Not only did classes help Hampton sharpen her writing and illustration skills, but also helped her better understand the business side of things.
 “I have never been short on ideas,” Hampton says, “but developing them into workable projects was something I needed help with.”
-Her hard work paid off: Hampton recently signed with an agent who’s submitted her book — which, she says, "mixes art, story and humor with the STEM subjects of science, technology, engineering and math" — to editors and Hampton’s hopeful she’ll be able to soon add “published author” to her list of accomplishments.
+Her hard work paid off: Hampton recently signed with an agent who’s submitted her book — which, she says, "mixes art, story and humor with the STEM subjects of science, technology, engineering and math" — to editors so she can add “published author” to her list of accomplishments.

 Tell us a little bit about yourself.

 I am an architect, author and illustrator living in Encinitas.
 I have had a lifelong obsession with books, which really started with my parents reading to me.
 I also love to create art, so developing children’s picture books seemed like a natural path.

 Why did you decide to study at Extension?

 UCSD Extension offered targeted certificate programs focusing on writing and illustrating children’s books.
 I have enjoyed taking digital media classes at local community colleges prior to hearing about the certificate programs offered at Extension; this was clearly my next logical step.
 As I was trying to both write and illustrate my own stories, I went through both certificate programs, which really complement each other.